 These scammers also know that you’re probably tired of getting up early or staying up late and that you’re likely in a crowded, stressful situation, so your defenses are down.

 Usually, you’ll find these fake coupon advertisements making the rounds on social media websites, and—as we discussed above—through emails.

 Pro tip: if you come across a coupon or advertisement when using your phone that seems too good to be true, or that comes from an unknown retailer, keep moving.
 There’s probably nothing there but disappointment and frustration.

 According to Webopedia, phishing involves “falsely claiming to be an established legitimate enterprise in an attempt to scam the user into surrendering private information that will be used for identity theft.”

-For example: You might receive a text from someone claiming that fraudulent activity has been detected on your checking or savings account.
-They claim that you’ll have to call them in order to reactivate your account, which usually involves handing over your account numbers, social security number, passwords, and other important information.
+For example, you might receive a text from someone claiming that fraudulent activity has been detected on your checking or savings account.
+They claim that you’ll have to call them to reactivate your account, which usually involves handing over your account numbers, social security number, passwords, and other valuable information.

 Pro tip: Yes, most major credit card companies offer fraud protection benefits that might include texting you in the event of an emergency.
 But instead of calling any numbers listed in text messages, look on the back of your card and call that number instead.